DashAuction/iOS-DASHEmbed/readme.md

 #### Manual Install: Static Framework

+- Download zip with pre-built 1.1.0 framework assets [here.](https://github.com/DashAuction/iOS-DASHEmbed/releases/download/1.1.0/DASHEmbed.zip) This framework was built with Base SDK of iOS 11.4 in Xcode 9.4.1, Swift 4.1 and Bitcode enabled.
+Requires iOS 10+.
+If you need more customization (different version of Xcode, bitcode disabled), you can build the framework yourself below.

+##### OR

-1. Build the static framework using the "DASHEmbed-Aggregate" target.
+- Build the static framework using the "DASHEmbed-Aggregate" target.
 (Builds to root of repository)
-2. Build the resource bundle using the "DASHResources" target.
+- Build the resource bundle using the "DASHResources" target.
 (Builds to products)

+##### THEN
-3. Copy both DASHEmbed.framework and DASHEmbed.resources into your project (but don't add it to any targets).
+- Copy both DASHEmbed.framework and DASHEmbed.resources into your project (but don't add it to any targets).
-4. Add DASHEmbed.framework to the "Embedded Binaries" list of the target you wish to use with DASHEmbed.
+- Add DASHEmbed.framework to the "Embedded Binaries" list of the target you wish to use with DASHEmbed.
 This should automatically add it to the "Linked Frameworks and Libaries" list.
+- Add DASHEmbed.resources to the target you with to use with DASHEmbed.
-5. As DASHEmbed is written in Swift, be sure you include the Swift standard libraries if you aren't already.
+- As DASHEmbed is written in Swift, be sure you include the Swift standard libraries if you aren't already.
 (You'll know if you encounter a runtime error regarding swift libraries when trying to use DASHEmbed).
 Simply set "Always Embed Swift Standard Libraries" to "YES" in your target's build settings.
 This will include everything needed.
+Be sure to clean between builds when changing these project settings as they don't always update until the next full build.

+##### NOTE

+- DASHEmbed.framework has a fat binary containing bitcode and the slices for the following architectures - (x86_64 i386 armv7 armv7s arm64).
+This allows for the framework to run on all devices and simulators, but will not be accepted to the App Store  in it's current state.
+To remove the unneeded architectures for submission check out [this article.](http://ikennd.ac/blog/2015/02/stripping-unwanted-architectures-from-dynamic-libraries-in-xcode/) He includes a build script you can add as a build phase which will remove all architectures except for the active ones in your bundled frameworks.

 #### Manual Install: Source